royw/version_bumper/DEV-README.md

 [flit](https://packaging.python.org/en/latest/key_projects/#flit).
 Even
 [Setuptools](https://setuptools.pypa.io/) is staying in the race.

-So I decided this development environment will support Poetry, Hatch, and Setuptools.
+So I decided this development environment will support uv, Poetry, Hatch, and Setuptools.

 Poetry is opinionated, uses non-standard revision syntax, and is a little dated on its `pyproject.toml` usage (most settings - at least until poetry version 2 is released, are in the `tool.poetry` table).

+uv is now the default development frontend.
+It manages the project's virtual environment and lockfile while still using the configured build backend from `pyproject.toml`.

 Hatch is hard core standards based, even if they have to wait for the standard to be adopted.
 Should be interesting...